 What questions should you ask?

 - Is there an OEE level at which the machine runs stable and reliable?

-For example, can we run continuously between 40 and 44%?
-I have rarely seen such machine!
+For example: Can we run continuously between 40 and 44%?
+I have rarely seen such a machine!
 It would be an indicator for a process that is – or can be – in control.

 - Is there a range of OEE in which we can run a stable OEE?

 For example: Could we run any desired OEE between 20 and 50% on demand for days?
 Ever seen that?

 - What OEE is desired to fulfill demand, and are we able to run such an OEE on this equipment?

 - Are we able to run the machine without rejects?